Cinnamon Bun Scones

 To make the scones:

-Preheat oven to 425°.
-Line baking sheets with silicone liners or parchment paper.
+- Preheat oven to 425°F. Line baking sheets with silicone liners or parchment paper.

-In a small bowl, combine pecans, brown sugar, and cinnamon.
+- In a small bowl, combine the pecans, brown sugar, and cinnamon.
 Set aside.

-In a large bowl, combine flour, oats, sugar, baking powder, and salt.
-Add butter and mix with a pastry blender or a fork until mixture resembles coarse crumbs.
+- In a large bowl, combine the flour, oats, sugar, baking powder, and salt.
+Add the butter and mix with a pastry blender or a fork until mixture resembles coarse crumbs.

-Combine milk, egg, and vanilla in a small bowl.
-Add to flour mixture and stir just until combined.
+- Combine the milk, egg, and vanilla in a small bowl.
+Add to the flour mixture and stir just until combined.

-Sprinkle cinnamon mixture over dough.
-Gently stir until batter is just swirled with cinnamon mixture.
+- Sprinkle the cinnamon mixture over the dough.
+Gently stir until the batter is just swirled with the cinnamon mixture.

-Drop dough by 1/4-cup portions* onto prepared pans.
+- Drop the dough by 1/4-cup portions* onto prepared pans.
 Leave about 2 inches between scones.

-Cool scones on a wire rack for 5 minutes while you make the glaze.
+- Cool the scones on a wire rack for 5 minutes while you make the glaze.

 To make the glaze:

-Combine confectioners' sugar with 3 teaspoons milk.
+- Combine the confectioners’ sugar with 3 teaspoons milk.
 Add more milk if needed to achieve pouring consistency.